 Photo by Manuel Rotenberg

 It may seem too early to think about "The Nutcracker," the traditional holiday ballet with music by Tchaikovsky.

-But "Nutcracker" performances are starting soon, with at least one production happening every weekend from Thanksgiving into the new year.
-So with over two dozen options, how do you decide which production to see?
+But "Nutcracker" performances have already started, with at least one production happening each weekend from Thanksgiving through the end of December.
+So with nearly two dozen options, how do you decide which production to see?

 Most versions of "The Nutcracker" follow a similar story: a girl receives a magical nutcracker for Christmas and is transported to the Land of Sweets where she meets characters like Mother Ginger and the Sugar Plum Fairy.

 Because the story doesn't vary much, choosing a show depends on more practical things: location, price and how perfect you want those pirouettes to be.
 Here's a guide that breaks down the options.

 There are three main San Diego dance companies that stage full productions.
 California Ballet is perhaps the most popular one, performed at the Civic Theatre with a live symphony orchestra.
 City Ballet, also with live music, is the most classic version.
 And San Diego Ballet may just be the most fun, thanks to choreography that makes the story easy to follow.

 These shows tend to have higher ticket prices - between $40 and $200 - because they use professional dancers and have elaborate sets and handmade costumes.

 There are some slight differences in Russian versions of this ballet, including a "Dove of Peace" dance.
 You can see Moscow Ballet's version, which includes local children in the show.
 Or head to the movies to see the Bolshoi Ballet perform in Moscow.